Physiological Psychology (PGT Conv ODL) PSYCH5079

 At least a 2:1 honours degree or equivalent

-Students will produce two 1500 words critical review essay (e.g. in the style of Nature's News and Views) weighted each at 50% of the overall grade.
+Students will produce one 1,500 words critical review essay (e.g. in the style of Nature's News and Views) weighted at 70% of the overall grade.
+Three quizzes weighted each 10% (total 30%) will form the rest summative assessment for the course.

-This course provides a broad-based understanding of classic and contemporary theory and research in Physiological Psychology including, the development of the nervous system; the biological basis of human and non-human animal behaviour, typical and atypical neuropsychology; evolutionary theories of behaviour; the roles of hormones and genetics in behaviour; the reward system and its relation to decision making; critical evaluation of cognitive neuroimaging techniques.
+This course provides a broad-based understanding of classic and contemporary theory and research in Physiological Psychology including, the development of the nervous system; the biological basis of human and non-human animal behaviour, typical and atypical neuropsychology; evolutionary theories of behaviour; the roles of hormones and genetics in behaviour; critical evaluation of cognitive neuroimaging techniques.

 Intended Learning Outcomes of Course